 Your doctor will review your child’s medical history and growth charts, and look for signs of GHD and other conditions that affect growth.
 Your doctor may do tests to help find the cause of slow growth.
 These include:

 Children with GHD receive treatment with daily injections of synthetic (manufactured) human GH, a prescription medicine.
 The GH, given at home, is injected under the skin.
-Growth is usually monitored every 3 to 6 months by a pediatric endocrinologist, who will adjust the dose as needed.
+Initially monitoring is preformed with serum IGF-1 levels.
+After 3-6 months of treatment, the growth response to GH therapy is monitored.

 The best results occur when GHD is diagnosed and treated early.
 In some children, GH can lead to four inches (10 centimeters) of growth during the first year of treatment.
 Others grow less, but usually faster than without treatment.
 Some children need treatment until adolescence; others need it into adulthood.